wawatusee/crud_galerie-php-css-js/README.md

  - Use video to fill the taquin(just have use a GIF, thats perfect)
   - make an event at the issue of the taquin
    - delete a thumb an the linked big image
+   - Create an help with a zoomBox wich show the image of the 15n puzzle

 ## To do
  - rule errors: if the default image(json)doesn't exist, if an image extension is jpeg and not jpg
  - modify the name of a thumb and the big image linked to it
  - build the taquin in JS instead of hard html
- -Create an help with a zoomBox wich show the image of the 15n puzzle

  ## Parameters image taquin and explain
  The aspect of each piece come from the backround image of his div, the url of that imagage come from a file json("image-taquin.json") with the property "image_taquin";